What Does Google Know About Me: Project Invisibility

 Quitting Google Maps is still kind of impossible because there is no alternative.
 We’ll be using that one for the foreseeable future.

-(Have you noticed that the moment you go to another country, YouTube starts to advertise in the language of the country you are located?
+(Have you noticed that the moment you go to another country, YouTube starts to advertise in the language of the country you are located in?
 You certainly never gave it your permission to do that!)

 Google sells information to ensure you’ll get the best advertisements according to your preferences.
 Everyone has an online Google profile, filled to the brim with information about you.
 (If someday someone starts making a robot army, they can use that information to give every robot a personality and make a replica of the world.
 Just a thought!)